-STATUS The WellMed Charitable Foundation Senior Activity Center at Redbird Square opened December 6, 2018.
-The center is designed to keep adults age 60 or older healthy and active at no cost to participants.
+STATUS The WellMed Charitable Foundation Senior Activity Center is designed to keep adults age 60 or older healthy and active at no cost to participants.
+In January, the center saw 201 participants, logged 4,229 check-ins, and hosted 259 programs (1,119 program hours).